+2. Private Pilot Licence (PPL)

 Where can you learn more about what’s involved in the Private Pilot Licence (PPL) course and its 9 subjects?

-Some PPL blogs are great.
+We can recommend some PPL blogs.
 Most of them are written by student pilots that document every step of their own journey — including the biggest challenges they’ve overcome.
 I enjoy reading the following:

-Instead, we’re aiming to create a collection of simplified resources for learner pilots, and injecting our past experiences where it might be helpful.
-So our thoughts and views are all in hindsight as opposed to along the way.
+Instead, we’re simply aiming to create a collection of articles for learner pilots, injecting our past experiences where it might be helpful.

 3. Beyond the PPL

 The ‘Beyond the PPL’ section of the Blog is where I’m currently at myself: extending my PPL(A) licence with additional courses and ratings.

 - Document my post-PPL experiences.
 Much like other PPL Blogs, I aim to document my own progress in a ‘diary entry’ format.
-This will enable us to provide continuous tips to our readers.
+This will enable us to provide tips to our readers.